Professor Leif Isaksen

 My main interests are in spatial and temporal representation in the humanities - both in the ancient world and the modern one - and the paradigm of Linked Open Data to relate online resources about the past.
 This is most notably as director of several projects associated with the Pelagios Network, including the development of the Recogito annotation platform.
 In recent years I directed the Cluny Hill Dig.

 I have been involved with a number of Humanities and Digital Humanities activities and organisations worldwide, including CAA, EADH and ISHMap, and was Executive Board Chair of the Alliance of Digital Humanities Organisations (ADHO) in 2019-2021.
-I am a Fellow of the Alan Turing Institute, and the Society of Antiquaries of Scotland.
+I am a Fellow of the Society of Antiquaries of Scotland and former Fellow of the Alan Turing Institute.

 My research interests lie in two distant but related fields: the development of geographic thought and representation in Antiquity and the Middle Ages, and the emerging role of the Web as a transformational medium for communicating and connecting complex information.